toherrmann/ponyproject/README.md

 Pony Project
 ===================
 Pony project is a Java project, which supports generation e-invoice XML implementing [ZUGFeRD](https://www.ferd-net.de/) specification.
-It provides JAXB binding classes generated with ZUGFeRD XSDs version 2.3.2.
+It provides JAXB binding classes generated with ZUGFeRD XSDs version 2.3.2. - currently only for so called "EN-16931" standard.

 ___Hint___: The name ´Pony’ was chosen in reference to the [Mustang](https://github.com/ZUGFeRD/mustangproject) project, which does more complex things on other ways.